w3f-grants-archive/.github/profile/README.md

 Welcome to the Web3 Foundation Grants Program Archive.

 This organisation contains forks of all repositories that have ever been delivered as part of a W3F grant.
-For simplicity, the fork will usually have the same name as the original.
+For convenience, the fork will usually have the same name as the original.
 In the event of a name collision, it will usually be named something like `teamName-repoName`.

 If you cannot find a project you're looking for, please [let us know](mailto:grants@web3.foundation).